dguyhasnoname/CKAD-TheHardWay/README.md

 ## PRs

-Feel free to PR and edit/add questions and solutions, but please floow to the existing format and make sure you have tested your changes before submitting a PR.
+Feel free to PR and edit/add questions and solutions, but please follow to the existing format and make sure you have tested your changes before submitting a PR.

 If CKAD-TheHardWay repo has helped you in any way learning Kubernetes, feel free to post on discussions, share across your blogs or buy me a coffee!